 Access to Extra Funds

 SMEs can benefit from unused levy funds transferred by larger employers, covering much or all of their apprenticeship training costs.
-As of April 22, 2024, the apprenticeship levy transfer allowance increased from 25% to 50% of a levy-paying employer’s previous financial year’s apprenticeship levy funds.
+The apprenticeship levy transfer allowance is 50% of a levy-paying employer’s previous financial year’s apprenticeship levy funds.

 Employers hiring apprentices aged 16-18 (or under 25 if the apprentice has an education, health and care (EHC) plan or has been in care) receive an additional £1,000 payment per apprentice.
 This can be spent on any costs related to their employment, for example their salary, travel costs or uniform.